ipeternella/excalidrawings-icons/README.md

-# ✏️ excalidrawings-icons ✏️
+# ✍️ Excalidrawings: icons 🎨

-A collection of icon drawings of many software and service providers made with Excalidraw.
+A collection of hand-drawn icons of many software services and tools to be used in sketches made with Excalidraw.

 ## Excalidraw